FormidableLabs/nuka-carousel/README.md

 ![Nuka Carousel Animated Example](https://i.imgur.com/UwP5gle.gif)

-> If you are looking for v4 documentation, you can find it [here](https://github.com/FormidableLabs/nuka-carousel/blob/main/V4-DOCUMENTATION.md)
 ### Install

 To add `nuka-carousel` to your project run the following command in your project folder.